Ireland–United States relations: World War I

 The United States Navy had five U.S. Naval Air Stations in Ireland from 1918 to 1919.
 These stations were specifically in place to protect Ireland and neighbouring countries from belligerent submarine aggression.
 The names and locations of these bases were NAS Queenstown, NAS Wexford, NAS Whiddy Island, NAS Berehaven and NAS Lough Foyle.

 Post-Irish independence

 U.S. recognition of Ireland

 The Irish War of Independence ended in 1921 with the Anglo-Irish Treaty, which confirmed the partition of Ireland into the Irish Free State and Northern Ireland, the latter of which opted to remain a part of the United Kingdom.
 The Irish Free State quickly fell into the Irish Civil War between Pro-Treaty Forces who supported independence via partition and Anti-Treaty Forces who opposed partition and wanted independence for the entire island of Ireland.
 Pro-Treaty Forces won the Irish Civil War in 1923, and the following year the United States recognized the Irish Free State and established diplomatic relations with it.
 The Irish Free State was succeeded by the new state of Ireland in 1937, and formally declared itself a republic in 1949.

+Given the major role of Irish politicians in the Democratic Party, De Valera hoped that Democratic President Franklin D. Roosevelt would be highly favorable toward Ireland, especially where tensions with Great Britain were concerned.
+Historian Bernadette Whelan concludes Dublin was disappointed regarding the negotiation of a US-Irish trade agreement and the purchase of weapons in the late 1930s.
+However, through "soft diplomacy," US-Irish relations achieved some degree of normalcy during this period.
+Whelen points out Washington's even-handed reaction to de Valera's successful revision of the 1922 Irish Constitution.
+It looked forward toward a united and independent republic, with Dublin controlling Northern Ireland.
+Washington did not agree and in the end the "special relationship" that emerged linked London and Washington.